acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/its-nature-is-to-live/</link>
 Thu, 30 Nov 2017 14:04:31
 http://www.consultingsmiths.com/?p=848
 <p>"I think we have misunderstood the promise of Christ of the survival of the Church.
-You can&rdquo;™t kill something whose nature it is to live.
+You can&rdquo;t kill something whose nature it is to live.
 The Faith is like life itself; life is designed to live.
-It might not make it in this or that particular place, and it may go through periods of such reduction that we would hardly recognise it, but it can&rdquo;™t be killed.
+It might not make it in this or that particular place, and it may go through periods of such reduction that we would hardly recognise it, but it can&rdquo;t be killed.
 Volcanoes make ash that enrich the soil; ice ages spread spores and seeds around the world.
 Life lives.
 The Faith is something even stronger." &mdash; <a href="http://whatisupwiththesynod.com/index.php/2017/11/30/you-cant-kill-something-whose-nature-it-is-to-live/" rel="noopener" target="_blank">Hilary White</a></p>
 848
 2017-11-30 09:04:31
 2017-11-30 14:04:31